-Those minoring in E&R are expected to present a rationale for how they will use their coursework and related activities to accomplish our objective of strengthening a student’s ability to understand and be able to address environmental problems in an integrative, interdisciplinary way.
+Those minoring in Environment and Resources are expected to present a rationale for how they will use their coursework and related activities to accomplish our objective of strengthening a student’s ability to understand and be able to address environmental problems in an integrative, interdisciplinary way.

-The responsibility of overseeing the administration of the minor rests with the environment and resources program chair.
-The chair may, at his or her discretion, delegate aspects of the oversight to a subcommittee of the E&R faculty executive program committee.
-For example, such a subcommittee could be charged with reviewing and ultimately approving the plans submitted by doctoral students wishing to minor in E&R. Staff in the Nelson Institute’s Academic Programs Office are charged with maintaining the paper and database records relevant to the minor.
+The responsibility of overseeing the administration of the minor rests with the Environment and Resources program chair.
+The chair may, at his or her discretion, delegate aspects of the oversight to a subcommittee of the Environment and Resources faculty executive program committee.
+For example, such a subcommittee could be charged with reviewing and ultimately approving the plans submitted by doctoral students wishing to minor in Environment and Resources.
+Staff in the Nelson Institute’s Academic Programs Office are charged with maintaining the paper and database records relevant to the minor.

 For admission to the minor, students submit a form detailing the minor.
 On the form, the student is to (a) list the courses for the minor, (b) provide a title and brief (few sentences) description of the minor (e.g., water resources, remote sensing, energy analysis, public policy, environmental history), and (c) include the signature of the student’s academic advisor indicating an endorsement of the proposed minor.
 Up to 3 of the 9 credits required for the minor may come from previous graduate coursework taken elsewhere.
 Any previous graduate coursework is to be clearly denoted as such, and the student is to include a transcript verifying where and when the course was taken.